A Two-Step Distribution System State Estimator with Grid Constraints and Mixed Measurements: Conclusions

 \section{Conclusions}

-We have proposed a method for state estimation in large-scale, 3-phase coupled, unbalanced and constrained distribution systems, with mixed measurements: phasor-synchronized (linear) and magnitude-unsynchronized (nonlinear), and different sources of noise.
-We have shown that the proposed method is as accurate as standard methods, but computationally more efficient in real-time operation, since it is a non-iterative method.
-The computational cost reduction is achieved by splitting the problem into an offline and an online problem.
-The iterative offline method estimates the prior solution, taking most of the computational cost, while the online problem updates this solution in a single step. \\ Future work could include adding different sources of distributed generation and investigating how they affect the solutions; developing methodologies to compute the minimum and optimal allocation of measurement units to guarantee a given accuracy level; and adding dynamic state equations to exploit the historical information provided by the sensors.
+We have proposed a methodology for state estimation in large-scale, 3-phase coupled, unbalanced distribution systems, with mixed measurements: phasor-synchronized (linear) and magnitude-unsynchronized (nonlinear), zero load injection buses in the form of constraints, and different sources of noise: magnitude and angle.
+We have shown that the proposed method is as accurate as standard methods, but computationally more efficient in real-time operation.
+The computational cost reduction is achieved by two factors: first using a dimensionality reduction to the subspace of feasible solution, and second splitting the problem into a two-step offline and online problem.
+The iterative offline method estimates the prior solutions, taking most of the computational cost, while the online problem updates this solution in a single step, without requiring further iterations.

+Future work could include adding different sources of distributed generation and investigating how they affect the solutions; developing methodologies to compute the minimum number and optimal allocation of measurement units to guarantee a given accuracy level; and adding dynamic state equations to exploit the historical sensor information.